Table of Contents

 For any software product, the tech stack for web development used in building it has a direct impact on its performance.
 The opposite is true as well - the desired performance of your software determines the web stack that goes into building it.
 When starting a web app project, it's essential to determine the tools needed.
 With numerous options for web technology stacks in 2023, choosing the right front-end web stack for web application development is a critical factor that can make or break the success of your app.

-In this blog, we will take you through the different aspects of web app technology stacks and tell you how you can select the best one for your dream project.
+In this blog, we delve into the different components of the web stack and provide guidance on selecting the best one for your project.

-Technology stack for web development is divided into two broad categories namely front end (client-side) and back end (server-side).
+Web technology stack is divided into two broad categories namely front end (client-side) and back end (server-side).
 Each of these areas has their respective roles to play in web development and comes with a comprehensive set of tools.

 Also known as server-side programming, back-end development for web applications includes three parts: programming languages, databases, and a server.
 So let us take a look at the technologies involved in each of these parts.

-As we mentioned above, the back-end provides the logic to the web application.
+As we mentioned above, the back end provides the logic for the web application.
 A programming language is a technology that creates this logic.

 Web developers can choose from a variety of different programming languages to code for the application.
 In addition to that, there are many frameworks available for each programming language that make the process of coding faster and easier.